-By the 15th of each month, Provider shall submit a separate properly completed invoice For Title IA, IIA and IIIA with appropriate back-up documentation attached so that payment may be made.
-MPS will only issue one check for the Title I and Title II invoice.
+By the 15th of each month, Provider shall submit a separate properly completed invoice For Title IA, IIA, IIIA, and IVA with appropriate back-up documentation attached so that payment may be made.
+MPS will only issue one check for the Title I, Title IV invoice.
 A separate check will be issued for the Title III invoice.
 Please ensure that all documentation is complete before submitting an invoice.
 Expenditures not properly documented will be disallowed.
-Invoices shall be uploaded to OneDrive.

-A properly submitted Title IA invoice, separate Title IIA invoice and separate Title IIIA invoice must be submitted electronically and include all of the following for each invoice:
+The vendor shall notify MPS when Invoices are uploaded to OneDrive A properly submitted Title IA invoice, separate Title IIA invoice, and separate Title IVA invoice must be submitted electronically and include all of the following for each invoice: